IMS322-Sheffield/IMS322-docs/docs/general/style-guide.md

 The stuff here applies to HTML, CSS, and JavaScript.

-### Use lowercase file names
+### Lowercase file names
-`index.html`, NOT `Index.html` or `INDEX.html`.
+As in `index.html`, NOT `Index.html` or `INDEX.html`.

 ### Default filenames
 Use the following default filenames in your projects:
 - `index.html`
 - `style.css`
 - `script.js`

-If you need more files, is it OK to use other descriptive names like `footer-style.css`.
-For instance, each Replit template in this class will include a second `ims322-style.css` file in addition to the standard `style.css` file.
+If you need more files (e.g. multiple CSS files), is it OK to use other unique and descriptive names like `footer-style.css`.
+Indeed, each Replit template in this class will include an `ims322-style.css` file in addition to the standard `style.css` file.
+You can read more about what the  `ims322-style.css` is for [here](css-framework).

 ### Image names
 Rename you image files for clarity and simplicity whenever necessary.
-For example, `scuba.jpg`, NOT `neom-9E9NsEiUGxg-unsplash.jpg` or `IMG_1234.JPG`.
+For example, `dog.jpg` is much easier to type and identify than `neom-9E9NsEiUGxg-unsplash.jpg` or `IMG_1234.JPG`.

 ### Image sizes